-We see that, for both players, the two counterfactuals are fairly inaccurate, indicating that action-noise and belief-noise are both important ingredients for explaining behavior.
+We see that, for both players, all counterfactuals are fairly inaccurate, indicating that action-noise, belief-noise, and belief-bias are all important ingredients for explaining behavior.
 Models that ignore any one-as indeed the large majority of models applied to experimental data do-may suffer from misspecification.
 Interestingly, which source of noise is more important depends on player role.
-For player 1, $\hat{\sigma}i^{correct\ beliefs}$ is much more accurate than $\hat{\sigma}i^{best\ response}$, whereas for player 2, it is the opposite.
-This is intuitive as player 1's stated beliefs are fairly accurate but she faces a difficult decision for any given belief, and it is the opposite for player 2.
+For player 1, $\hat{\sigma}i^{correct\ beliefs}$ is much more accurate than $\hat{\sigma}i^{best\ response}$, whereas for player 2, it is just the opposite.
+This is intuitive as player 1's stated beliefs are fairly accurate but she faces a difficult decision for any given belief, whereas it is the opposite for player 2.